National Diaper Bank Network & Aeroflow Urology

 How Aeroflow Urology Can Help Your Diaper Bank

-Did you know that most Medicaid plans cover bladder control supplies?
+Did you know that most Medicaid and Medicaid-managed care plans cover bladder control supplies?

-We’ve partnered with the National Diaper Bank Network (NDBN) to assist diaper banks across the nation by helping provide continence care supplies to their clients covered by Medicaid.
+We've teamed up with the National Diaper Bank Network (NDBN) to support diaper banks nationwide by providing continence care supplies to clients covered by Medicaid.

-Adults and children covered by Medicaid may be able to receive diapers, pull-ons, wipes, and other bladder control supplies at no cost through their insurance policy, helping you conserve your bank’s supplies.
-All products are delivered monthly, directly to your client, and arrive in discreet packaging for your client’s privacy.
+Both adults and children with Medicaid may be eligible to receive diapers, pull-ons, bladder control pads, and other incontinence supplies at no cost through their insurance, helping you conserve your bank’s resources.

-The easiest way for your clients to get in touch with us is to ask them to fill out our online Check Your Eligibility form or give us a call at (888) 311-5541, and we’ll take it from there.
-Our Continence Care Specialists will take care of all the necessary paperwork with their insurance and answer any questions.
+The easiest way for your clients to get in touch with us is to ask them to fill out our online Eligibility Form or give us a call at 1-844-276-5588.
+Our Continence Care Specialists will take care of all the necessary paperwork with your clients’ insurance and answer any questions they may have.

 Share On Social Media

-If you would like to share information with your clients via social media, be sure to include how your clients can sign up in the caption (aeroflowurology.com/diaper-bank), and don’t forget to tag us on Instagram and Facebook!
+If you would like to share information with your clients via social media, remember to tag us on Instagram and Facebook!

 Print & Digital Handouts